BETHANY FAMILY FUND

-The Principal called a meeting of all the faculty members and narrated the child pathetic story .
-All the two hundred , strong staff of Bethany High were moved to tears.
-All of us volunteered to help.
-Just as little drops of water make a mighty ocean, every teacher made a commitment on paper, starting the amount he or she is willing to contribute.
+The Principal called a meeting of all the faculty members and narrated the child's pathetic story.
+All the two hundred, strong staff of Bethany High were moved to tears and volunteered to help.
+Just as little drops of water make a mighty ocean, every teacher made a commitment on paper, stating the amount he or she is willing to contribute.

 Next, the Principal called a meeting of parents…… thirteen parents turned up!
 This was a great start!
 Thirteen concerned parents!
 What a good start!